lambdude/rust-projects/README.md

 # Rust Projects

-This repository holds many small Rust projects.
+> This repository holds many small Rust projects

+🚀 with 🦀!